 The highest priority highway project for the Commission is the ongoing full depth roadway total reconstruction of the east/west Turnpike Mainline and Northeast Extension.
 This work includes the reconstruction and widening of the roadway, the widening of the median, and the replacement of both Mainline and overhead bridges.
-To date, approximately 132 miles of total reconstruction have been completed and approximately 19 miles are currently in construction.
-Total reconstruction projects from Milepost 40 to 44, Milepost 202 to 206, Milepost 242 to 245, and Milepost A-31 to A-38 are in construction.
-Currently, approximately 82 miles are in design.
+To date, approximately 140 miles of total reconstruction have been completed and approximately 11 miles are currently in construction with another 82 miles either in the planning or design phase.
+Total reconstruction projects from Milepost 40 to 44 and Milepost A-31 to A-38 are in construction.

-Based on the Capital Plan, the Commission plans to spend approximately \$2.09 billion on total reconstruction projects and approximately \$0.6 billion on various bridge and tunnel projects over the next ten years.
-In total, the Highway Program includes funding of approximately \$4.472 billion, net of federal reimbursements, over the next ten years.
+Based on the Capital Plan, the Commission plans to spend approximately \$2.14 billion on total reconstruction projects and approximately \$0.7 billion on various bridge and tunnel projects over the next ten years.
+In total, the Highway Program includes funding of approximately \$4.783 billion over the next ten years.

-The Technology Program includes funding of approximately \$189 million over the next ten years to address the Commission's technology needs including toll collection projects, communication, application development and technical operational needs.
+The Technology Program includes funding of approximately \$177 million over the next ten years to address the Commission's technology needs including toll collection projects, communication, application development and technical operational needs.
 The Commission has implemented SAP ERP to provide a set of integrated business processes supported by multimodule application software with a centralized data repository.

-The Fleet Program includes funding of approximately \$191 million to purchase rolling stock to insure adequate maintenance of the roadway system.
+The Fleet Program includes funding of approximately \$167 million to purchase rolling stock to insure adequate maintenance of the roadway system.

-The Facilities and Energy Management Program includes funding of approximately \$390 million to repair and replace the aging facilities of the Commission.
+The Facilities and Energy Management Program includes funding of approximately \$387 million to repair and replace the aging facilities of the Commission.
 This commitment will ensure that major equipment and facilities are in good repair to support ongoing Turnpike System operations.

-The implementation of and the potential conversion to a cashless tolling system is estimated to require approximately \$471 million in capital funding over the next ten years.
-At present, as described above, the Commission has approved a pilot-program for cashless tolling implementation limited to four locations.
+The implementation of and the potential conversion to a cashless tolling system is estimated to require approximately \$431 million in capital funding over the next ten years.
+At present, as described above, the Commission has implemented cashless tolling at four locations.
 See "THE TURNPIKE SYSTEM - Cashless Tolling" herein for additional information.
-Finally, the Commission will be undertaking an innovative public-private partnership to construct a broadband fiber network across the entire System.
-The capital costs associated with the fiber project are included in the Capital Plan with an estimate of \$139 million.